The Rotunda (New York City): History

 In time the Rotunda's use changed again to housing government agencies, and the building was altered accordingly; modifications included two-story additions to the north and south sides of the building, with the latter including a portico with four Doric columns.
-After the building was renovated, the Alms House Commissioner moved from City Hall into to the lower floor of the Rotunda and the Croton Aqueduct Board occupied the upper floor.
+After the building was renovated, the Alms House Commissioner moved from City Hall into the lower floor of the Rotunda and the Croton Aqueduct Board occupied the upper floor.
 The Croton Aqueduct Board was succeeded by the Croton Aqueduct Department in 1849, and Alfred W. Craven was appointed as the chief engineer of the department.
 On November 5, 1852, in the offices of the Croton Aqueduct Department, the American Society of Civil Engineers and Architects was founded at a meeting chaired by Craven.
 The civil engineering society held meetings at this location from 1853 to 1855.
 The Croton Aqueduct Department and other municipal offices occupied the building for a period of twenty years.

 The Rotunda was demolished in 1870 as part of a renovation of City Hall Park.
 Today, a bronze plaque inside the park near the intersection of Chambers and Centre streets marks the former site of the building.